adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 (4) Publish a newer version to AWS Lambda

-Dropping and recreating the function works, but not the most effective solution.
+Dropping and recreating the Lambda function works, but it's not the most effective solution.
 AWS allows you to update your function which we'll do with this new target in the Makefile:

 ```shell
 ...